geeknik/my-awesome-stars/topics.md

 - [MLSysOps/MLE-agent](https://github.com/MLSysOps/MLE-agent) - 🤖 MLE-Agent: Your intelligent companion for seamless AI engineering and research. 🔍 Integrate with arxiv and paper with code to provide better code/research plans 🧰 OpenAI, Anthropic, Ollama, etc supp
 - [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build multi-modal Agents with memory, knowledge, tools and reasoning.
 Chat with them using a beautiful Agent UI.
 - [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Lightning-fast serving engine for any AI model of any size.
 Flexible.
 Easy.
 Enterprise-scale.
-- [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - Neuralink for your AI Agents - LangChain - Autogen - CrewAI
+- [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - We do NOT and WILL not have any Crypto Projects, they are a complete SCAM | Neuralink for your AI Agents - LangChain - Autogen - CrewAI
 - [cyberbotics/webots](https://github.com/cyberbotics/webots) - Webots Robot Simulator
 - [DAGWorks-Inc/burr](https://github.com/DAGWorks-Inc/burr) - Build applications that make decisions (chatbots, agents, simulations, etc...).
 Monitor, trace, persist, and execute on your own infrastructure.
-- [sourceduty/World_Systems](https://github.com/sourceduty/World_Systems) - 🌐 Simulate and analyze global network or communication systems.
 - [humanlayer/humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
 Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
 - [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Investment Research for Everyone, Everywhere.
 - [AnubhavChaturvedi-GitHub/Just-A-Rather-Very-Intelligent-System](https://github.com/AnubhavChaturvedi-GitHub/Just-A-Rather-Very-Intelligent-System) - Meet JarvisAI: Your Ultimate Voice-Activated Assistant 🚀 | Harnessing the power of #AI, #SpeechRecognition, and #NLP to automate tasks effortlessly.
 Dive into a futuristic, sci-fi-inspired interface f
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.
+- [raznem/parsera](https://github.com/raznem/parsera) - Lightweight library for scraping web-sites with LLMs
 - [hacksider/Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) - real time face swap and one-click video deepfake with only a single image
 - [myshell-ai/AIlice](https://github.com/myshell-ai/AIlice) - AIlice is a fully autonomous, general-purpose AI agent.
 - [BenSFGamer/B.I.O.S.](https://github.com/BenSFGamer/B.I.O.S.) - A biographer